 Also, Geography Professors typically have very strong Investigative interests.
 Investigative occupations frequently involve working with ideas, and require an extensive amount of thinking.
 These occupations can involve searching for facts and figuring out problems mentally.

 Lastly, Geography Professors typically have moderate Artistic interests.
 Artistic occupations frequently involve working with forms, designs and patterns.
 They often require self-expression and the work can be done without following a clear set of rules.

 People differ in their values, or what is most important to them for building job satisfaction and fulfillment.

-Compared to most people, those working as a Geography Professor tend to value Independence, Recognition, and Achievement.
+Compared to most people, those working as a Geography Professor tend to value Independence, Achievement, and Recognition.